ACE View — a natural language interface to knowledge engineering

 People and Pets

-people_pets_nice.ace.txt (122 snippets) is the famous "People and pets" ontology automatically verbalized in ACE and later manually modified a bit to make it more readable.
+people_pets_nice.ace.txt (122 sentences) is the famous "People and pets" ontology automatically verbalized in ACE and later manually modified a bit to make it more readable.
 Note that it uses the word `pet' as both a regular noun and a relational noun (of-construct).
 As a result you get an entity `pet' which is used via punning both as a class name and object property name.

 Countries